 See the page devoted to this receiver.
-BEST SW / HF RECEIVER EVER made in my view !!!
+ONE OF THE BEST SW / HF RECEIVERS EVER made in my view !!!

 * SANGEAN ATS-909/RADIO SHACK DX-398 Portable

 Works pretty good using it with a external outdoor antenna.
 The whip sensitivity on SW lacks big time however.
 Nice "fine" DIGITAL tuning steps of 40 Hz, with OK SSB (at portable standards).
 But still not fine enough for real serious work.
 Tuning Knob and keypad both have very good feel.
 Line out jack provided, NOTE: This is a stereo jack (manual is wrong) and if you do not use a stereo plug into this "Line Jack", it will short out the middle ring connection on this 1/8" stereo phone jack and speaker will distort.
 So a bit of warning on that one (you seen this info here FIRST !!).
 As most have said the "flip stand" is a joke and will indeed break (have already seen this one personally).
-Don't use it, purchase one of the aftermarket stands from Universal Radio in Ohio.
 FM broadcast really rocks on this set, great sensitivity and selectivity.
 Slurps batteries up fast !!!
 The narrow "Wide" bandwidth" filter does not help this sets fair to poor audio.
 The "Narrow" bandwidth filter is too wide for real SSB signals.

 * VERTEX-STANDARD-YAESU VR-5000 Wide-Band Receiver (2)

 This receiver is ALMOST the cleanest sounding shortwave set I have EVER had my hands on (with the sync mode in use).
 It's sync handles fading distortion extremely well too.
 The downside with the HF-250's audio is it suffers from a level of low frequency "rumble" that totally ruins the gains.
-This was more noticable with the Sync on but also exists in the virgin AM mode as well.
+This was more noticeable with the Sync on but also exists in the virgin AM mode as well.
 The HF-250 also had a real quirky microprocessor (a known issue that happens to all of them) that would lock the entire receiver up once in awhile when pushing buttons.
 This was a "bloody" pain in the rump when it happened.
 Also a chore to even switch modes.
 One has to push a mode button, push 2 more to toggle around the loop to the mode you want and then punch the mode button AGAIN.
 Tuning steps were also not good for any bandscanning.
 It was too slow unless you press and continue to HOLD a fast button.
 The remote control was also weird to use.
-Good.....but not so good afterall.
-The AR7030 is a much better (and actually a much more software stable) receiver.
+Good.....but not so good after all.

 * JAPAN RADIO CO.
 NRD-345 (Later Sample)